TritonDataCenter/rfd/rfd/0043/README.md

 This work will require changes to both DAPI and NAPI, and changes to VMAPI's workflows to take advantage of their new behaviour.

-NAPI will need to return a `nic_tags` array on network pools to indicate the union of all contained networks' tags.
+NAPI will need to return a `nic_tags_present` array on network pools to indicate the union of all contained networks' tags.
 Using this information, DAPI's server selection logic will need to determine which servers provide all of the NIC tags needed to satisfy at least one of